Mandalay Bay: Restaurants and clubs

 By 2001, a new fine dining restaurant had opened as "3950", named after the resort's address.
 It served steaks and seafood, and included a lounge area with live cam footage of the Shark Reef.
 The restaurant was designed and managed by Mandalay Bay, unlike most of the others at the resort.

 Chef Hubert Keller opened Fleur de Lys, a French restaurant, in 2004.
 It operated for six years, before being remodeled and renamed as simply Fleur.
 In 2011, the restaurant began offering a $5,000 burger, which included a bottle of Petrus wine.
 Chef Fleur eventually departed Mandalay Bay in 2021, and the resort took over ownership and operations of his restaurant.

 As of 2006, Mandalay Bay had 23 restaurants.
 That year, chef Michael Mina opened his first steakhouse there, StripSteak.
 It also serves seafood, and includes a 70-seat bar and lounge area, serving more than 600 types of wine and more than 100 Scotch malts.
 Numerous restaurants were added in 2013, as part of ongoing renovations.
 Two decades after Mandalay Bay's opening, four of its original restaurants remained in operation, including Aureole, Lupo, and Border Grill.
 Red Square closed later that year, and was eventually replaced by the S Bar.

+A restaurant revamp began in 2023, and included the closure of Fleur.
+Mina replaced it with a second restaurant in 2024; known as Orla, it serves Mediterranean cuisine.
+Puck closed Lupo and opened a new Italian restaurant in its place known as Caramá, which also debuted in 2024.

 Rumjungle

 Rumjungle, a restaurant and dance club, opened with the resort.
 The three-story Rumjungle included the world's largest rum bar and offered more than 100 varieties of rum.
 Guests would enter through an opening in a wall of flames.
 Rumjungle, which leased its space from the resort, filed for Chapter 11 bankruptcy in March 2010, to prevent its eviction.
 It alleged that Mandalay Bay broke its contract agreement, which stated that Rumjungle would be the sole nightclub at the resort; in 2008, Mandalay Bay opened a lounge venue known as "eyecandy", and Rumjungle stated that its profits suffered since then.
 The resort countered that Rumjungle's financial problems were due to the latter's outdated facilities and the Great Recession.
 Mandalay Bay eventually prevailed in litigation and evicted Rumjungle in August 2010.
 A new nightclub, Light, opened in its in place in 2013, in partnership with The Light Group and Cirque du Soleil.
+It closed in 2022.

+Swingers, a three-level golf and entertainment complex, opened in the former club space in 2024.
+The 40000 sqft attraction includes four nine-hole golf courses, as well as bars, dining, and carnival games.